Toyota and Cincinnati Children’s to Donate 10,000 Child Car Seats to Families In Need as Part of Child Passenger Safety Education Campaign

 Over a six-week period, the program’s medical experts and trained specialists work closely with participants of all ages to deliver vital safety information in an engaging, culturally sensitive and memorable way.
 Participants are matched with certified child passenger safety technicians to help ensure that children are properly restrained in child car seats or seat belts.

-, which began in 2004 in Cincinnati, was recently expanded to include local programs in locations across the United States, including Chicago; Houston, Texas; Las Vegas, Nev.; Los Angeles, Orange County (Calif.); Philadelphia, Pa.; and San Antonio, Texas.
-Additional information is available at www.buckleupforlife.org
+Buckle Up for Life, which began in 2004 in Cincinnati, was recently expanded to include local programs in locations across the United States, including Chicago; Houston, Texas; Las Vegas, Nev.; Los Angeles, Orange County (Calif.); Philadelphia, Pa.; and San Antonio, Texas.
+Additional information is available at www.buckleupforlife.org.

 Toyota established operations in the United States in 1957 and currently operates 10 manufacturing plants and has a network of nearly 1,500 dealerships.
 Toyota directly employs over 30,000 in the United States, and its investment here is currently valued at more than $18 billion, including sales and manufacturing operations, research and development, financial services and design.